Wondering how to create the illusion of depth in art? Depth is one of the most important principles of good composition.

 How do artists create depth on a flat surface?

 Artists create a sense of depth and the illusion of space by using various methods developed by artists and scientists hundreds of years ago.

 Leonardo Da Vinci was one of the founding fathers of using one-point perspective and looking at the proportions of the human figure.
 One point perspective also involves using one vanishing point on the horizon line.

 Another fundamental way an artist can create the illusion of depth in art is through something called Aerial Perspective (or Atmospheric Perspective).

 Aerial perspective includes a range of characteristics that give the illusion of depth.
 These include:

-1. Diminished clarity and increased haziness in the distance, caused by thicker layers of atmosphere between an object and a viewer/camera lens.
+1. Diminished clarity and increased haziness of distant objects caused by thicker layers of atmosphere between an object and a viewer/camera lens.

 2. Decreased sharpness or detail of objects at distance, because of atmospheric haze or dimming light (i.e., earth’s natural atmosphere)

 3. Fainter color hues in the distance because of atmospheric scattering of light (blue sky, particles in air).

 How to Create the Illusion of Depth in Art (Depth in art examples)

 Let’s further explore some of how you can create the illusion of depth…